 If you accidentally damage something in your rented home, you probably have to pay for repairs.

-Your landlord should not charge you or take money from your tenancy deposit because of normal wear and tear.
+Your landlord should not charge you or deduct money from your tenancy deposit because of normal wear and tear.

 - a brand new carpet would show signs of use

-- a carpet that was threadbare at the start of your tenancy might now have worn through
+- a threadbare carpet at the start of your tenancy might now have worn through

 - window frames might have peeling paint due to wind and rain